Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Introduction

 Based on experimental results, it has recently been demonstrated that the insertion/deletion processes in DNA storage channels exhibit memory \cite{hamoum23channel,deng19optimized}.
 In other words, the assumption of i.i.d. insertions and/or deletions falls short of some realistic channel models.
 Motivated by this fact, in this paper, we consider IDS channels with memory; specifically, we study the case where the synchronization errors are governed by an underlying Markov chain, referred to as Markov-IDS channels.
 That is, each state of the Markov chain is an IDS channel, called a component channel, and the overall output of the Markov-IDS channel is obtained by concatenating the individual component channel outputs.
 As the insertion/deletion processes have memory, Dobrushin's result is not directly applicable.
 Hence, we need a new coding theorem to prove that the Shannon capacity of such channels exists, which is the main problem addressed in the paper.
 To prove our results, we extract different steps in the proof of the capacity theorem for synchronization error channels as independent propositions to allow for their use in the future in a streamlined manner.
 Furthermore, we provide several new results, stated as general propositions, on the perturbation of an optimal input distribution for a channel and the order of growth of the variance of mutual information density in connection to the smallest non-zero channel transition probability.

-Note that the Markov-IDS channel is a generalization of both IDS and Finite State Markov Channels (FSMC): it is more general than IDS since statistics of the synchronization errors change over time according to Markov chain rule; it is more general then FSMC since it concatenates the outputs of each component IDS channel (which can be translated to non-concatenated version via inserting a special symbol at the end of each component channel's output).
-We highlight that the most closely related work to our paper is \cite{mao18models}, which proves the capacity theorem for IDS channels with intersymbol interference (ISI).
-The difference between the ISI-IDS channel model in \cite{mao18models} and the Markov-IDS channel model in this paper is that the state of the ISI-IDS channel is defined by a few recent input bits, but the channel state in the Markov-IDS model is random and the distribution of the channel state is determined by the previous state.
-In ISI-IDS model, by using filler bits at the input, the total channel can be translated to multiple independent uses of the same channel.
+Note that the Markov-IDS channel is a generalization of both IDS and Finite State Markov Channels (FSMC): it is more general than IDS since statistics of the synchronization errors can change over time; it is more general than FSMC since it concatenates the outputs of each component IDS channel (which can be translated to non-concatenated version via inserting a special symbol at the end of each component channel's output).
+We highlight that the most closely related work to our paper is \cite{mao18models}, which proves the capacity theorem for IDS channels with a state, which is defined by a few ($k$) recent input bits.
+We call such channels the $k$-IDS model.
+In the $k$-IDS model, by using filler bits at the input, the total channel can be translated to multiple independent uses of the same channel.
 The Markov-IDS model, however, can only be translated to a product of similar (but not the same) independent channels.
 This made the analysis of the variance of mutual information density necessary.
+We also highlight \cite{con2025channels}, which generalizes the coding theorem from $k$-IDS to a class of \emph{admissable} channels.
+The symbolwise mutual information\footnote{The symbolwise mutual information is defined as mutual information between the input symbol of the channel and the log-likelihood ratio (LLRs) of this symbol, produced by a symbolwise MAP decoder.} is estimated for some cases of $k$-IDS channels in \cite{maarouf23achievable}.